peter88213/nv_timeline/docs/template/README.md

 ## Credits

 - The logo is made using the free *Pusab* font by Ryoichi Tsunekawa, [Flat-it](http://flat-it.com/).
-- The Timeline icon is from the [Timeline](http://thetimelineproj.sourceforge.net/) application.
+- The Timeline icon is from the [Timeline](http://thetimelineproj.sourceforge.net/) application, licensed under GPLv3 (see below).

 ## License